Health Professions Academy

 - Investigate patterns and causes of chronic disease and injury in humans

-- Participate in a nutrition and culture cooking demo
+- Participate in a nutrition and culture cooking demonstration

 The program and all activities will be led by faculty, staff and undergraduate students from the School of Health Sciences.

-Participants who successfully complete the Health Professions Academy will earn (3) University of New Haven college credits which is equivalent to the University’s Intro to Health Professions (HLTH1100) course.
+Participants who successfully complete the Health Professions Academy will earn three University of New Haven college credits, which is equivalent to the University’s Intro to Health Professions (HLTH100) course.

 By the end of the program, participants will be able to: